Saving/Investing for Kids

 What Do I Need in Order to File UGMA Taxes?

 You should expect to receive a 1099 with information about interest, dividends or capital gains on the account, probably around late January or February.
 You should also collect any receipts or records you have if you made any withdrawals to pay for expenses on your child’s behalf.
-Ask your tax professional if there’s anything you need to do to show how you’re managing the funds.
+Ask your tax professional if you have questions concerning these accounts.

 How Taxes Work for UGMA Account Contributions